OlegWock/obsidian-emera/README.md

 };
 ```

 Then go to Emera's settings and refresh components.
-Now you can use your `HelloWorld` and `HelloWorldInline` components in your notes.
+Now you can use your `HelloWorld`, `HelloWorldInline` and `RedCallout` components in your notes.
 Components can be embedded either inline, or as a block.

 To render component inline, add ```emera:<HelloWorldInline name="Obsidian" />```.
 Everything after `emera:` will be parsed as JSX, so you can set props, add children elements, etc.

 To render component as block, there are two syntaxes.
 Shorthand syntax is convenient if your component acts as a simple wrapper (e.g. `<Callout />` kind of component).
-You add it by creating codeblock with language ```Em<Name of your component>```
+You add it by creating code block with language ```emera:<Name of your component>```

 ````markdown
 ```emera:RedCallout